The Specular parameter is only visible when using the Specular setup, as shown in the ShaderA program that runs on the GPU. More info

-When working in Specular mode, the RGB colour in the Specular Property controls the strength and colour tint of the specular reflectivity.
+When working in Specular mode, the RGB colour in the Specular parameter controls the strength and colour tint of the specular reflectivity.
 This includes shine from light sources and reflections from the environment.
-The Smoothness Property controls the clarity of the specular effect.
-With a low Smoothness value, even strong specular reflections appear blurred and diffuse.
-With a high Smoothness value, specular reflections are crisper and clearer.
+The Smoothness parameter controls the clarity of the specular effect.
+With a low smoothness value, even strong specular reflections appear blurred and diffuse.
+With a high smoothness value, specular reflections are crisper and clearer.

 Here, the specular reflection and smoothness are defined by a colour and the Smoothness slider.
 No Texture has been assigned, so the specular and smoothness level is constant across the whole surface.
 This is not always desirable, particularly in the case where your Albedo Texture maps to a variety of different areas on your model (also known as a Texture atlas).